brianbruggeman/time-parser/README.md

 # time-parser

-A simple library for parsing strings into various time formats.
+A simple, performant library for parsing strings into various time formats.

 ## Features